LOOK INSIDE

 ISBN: 9781576879009

-This book is a text version of Vanessa Place’s live performance I’ve got this really great joke about rape, in which the artist recites rape jokes for 45 minutes to a seated audience in a gallery or from a small stage.
+You Had To Be There: Rape Jokes is a text version of Vanessa Place’s live performance I’ve got this really great joke about rape, in which the artist recites rape jokes for 45 minutes to a seated audience in a gallery or from a small stage.
 It is art performance, not stand-up comedy.
 Many of the jokes were found on various English-language websites dedicated to offensive jokes; inspired by the form, the artist has improved some of the jokes, and written some herself.

 Place decided to work with rape jokes several years ago after various stand-up comics were rebuked for making rape jokes on and off-stage; the gist of the criticism being that “rape jokes aren’t funny,” and that a rape joke is tantamount to rape itself.
 But Place’s work shows that rape jokes aren’t rape and considers why rape jokes are very funny to very many people, and persistently so.
 As Place’s audiences have demonstrated, those categorically opposed to the rape joke tend to find themselves straining not to laugh, just as those usually thrilled by such raw language find themselves gagging on something hard to swallow.
 What then proves interesting is the activation of art: the when, why, and how of such charged words being funny, being revolting, becoming sound, fashioning suspense.
 To experience this language that hangs thick in the air; to see where, in each of us, the joke sticks.